-Tutorial 3 - Introduction to Amazon EC2: Benchmarking Disk Performance
+Tutorial 1 - Benchmarking Amazon EC2 Disk Performance

-Disclaimer: Subject to updates as corrections are found Version 0.10 - Groups up to 2 are allowed...
+Disclaimer: Subject to updates as corrections are found Version 0.11 - Groups up to 2 are allowed...
 Scoring: 20 pts maximum

-The purpose of this tutorial is to introduce creating Amazon spot instances (Virtual Machines) on Amazon EC2, and then to walk through testing the disk performance of EBSbacked and instance-store backed disk volumes using Bonnie++, a disk and file system performance benchmarking tool.
-To complete this tutorial, the use of Amazon Cloud Credits is required as creating EC2 spot instances is not free.
+The purpose of this tutorial is to introduce creating Amazon spot instances on Amazon EC2 to then walk through testing the performance of EBS-backed and instance-store backed disk volumes using Bonnie++, a disk and file system performance benchmarking tool.
+To complete this tutorial, you will need to have Amazon Cloud Credits as the tutorial is not free.
+The tutorial may be done using a free tier t2.micro instance, but this only allows for benchmarking of a GP2 EBS volume.